Admission to the full time and parttime Blended Learning advanced LL.M. programme in Air and Space Law.

 Mode of Instruction

-Attendance at all lectures and excursions is mandatory: any absence must always be reported to the Programme Coordinator.
+Attendance at all lectures and on excursions is mandatory; any absence must be reported to the Programme Coordinator and the lecturer.

 Introduction to Space Law, T. Masson-Zwaan and M. Hofmann, Kluwer 2019 and handouts.